Tailp/CI/README.md

 * gcloud auth application-default login

 * Finally ./packer build jenkins-agent.json

-This should show the image name created like this "googlecompute: A disk image was created: jenkins-agent-1494277483"
+This should show the image name created like this "googlecompute: A disk image was created: jenkins-agent-1494277483" .
+Also this might fails on first try so try again if that happens.

 Now to begin configuring the plugin on jenkins
 * login to http://localhost:8080/